-Exercise 21.
+Exercise 22.
 Think of a person you are fond of.
 First, fill in the table with the information you know about your role-model and information you want to know about him/ her.
 Then, using different sources, find out all you want to know.
 Report on your role-model.

-What I know about my role-model What I want to know about my role-model What I learnt about my role-model e.g. Madonna is 60 now.
-U cheerful shy moody interested relaxed eager confused excited downhearted anxious, tense embarrassed gay, happy, joyful nervous at ease curious puzzled, at a loss willing exhausted angry depressed, gloomy, sad emotional annoyed, irritated, cross, furious delighted happy, pleased tired gloomy, sad
+What I know about What I want to know What I learnt about my role-model about my role-model my role-model e.g. Madonna is 65 What is her place of Her place of birth is Bay now. birth?
+City, Michigan, US.

+My role model is Madonna.
+She is 65 now.
+She is from the USA.
+Her place of birth is Bay City, Michigan, US cheerful shy moody interested relaxed eager relaxed eager confused excited downhearted anxious, tense embarrassed gay, happy, joyful nervous at ease curious puzzled, at a loss willing exhausted angry depressed, gloomy, sad emotional annoyed, irritated, cross, furious delighted happy, pleased tired gloomy, sad